Backtracking is an implementation of Artificial Intelligence.

 already been done for you.

-These languages are often a bit lavish with memory,
+These languages can be a bit lavish with memory or CPU,

-so for the larger tasks this might not work very well.
+so for the larger tasks this might not be the best way.

 The N queens problem, magic squares and more